Tai-O/Prediciting_WinningTeam_EPL/README.md

 # Prediciting Winning Team EPL

-Predicting the Winning Team for Football Matches using a Deep Neural Network Classifier.
+Predicting the Winning Team for Football Matches using a Deep Neural Network.

 # Overview
 The project involves predicting the outcome of a football game: Home Win, Away Win or Draw given a set of statistics.